Office of General Counsel U. S. Dept. of Agriculture Clinic

 - Professional Responsibility (effective for all classes entering Fall 2011 and thereafter)

-- Environmental Law I, only if the student enrolls in this clinic for the purpose of satisfying the Environmental Law Certificate clinical requirement.
+- Introduction to Environmental Law, only if the student enrolls in this clinic for the purpose of satisfying the Environmental Law Certificate clinical requirement.

 Areas of Law: Environmental Law; Contract Drafting; Agricultural Law; Business Law; Water Rights; Civil Procedure; Public Lands Law; Federal Tort Claims Act; Mining Law; Criminal Law; Professional Responsibility